Rigidity of Asymptotically Hyperboloidal Initial Data Sets with Vanishing Mass: Rigidity

 \subsection{Asymptotic analysis}

-Heuristically, there are no hyperboloidal $pp$-waves because of the following reason: The proof is based upon the maximum principle applied on the level sets of spacetime harmonic functions.
+Heuristically, there are no hyperboloidal pp-waves because of the following reason: The proof is based upon the maximum principle applied on the level sets of spacetime harmonic functions.
 Note that harmonic functions in Euclidean space $\mathbb R^{n}$ decay like $\rho^{2-n}$ and in hyperbolic space decay like $r^{1-n}$.
 On the other hand, asymptotically flat manifolds have decay rates $q>\frac{n-2}2$ and asymptotically hyperboloidal manifolds have decay rates $q>\frac{n}2$.
 While so far the settings are very similar, there is one key difference: If a hyperbolic initial data set is foliated by the level sets of a spacetime harmonic function, one obtains improved decay estimates on the level sets.
 More precisely, the decay rates are doubled: To see this, consider for instance $\mathbb H^3\subset \R^{3,1}$ given by $x^2+y^2+z^2+1=t^2$.
 Fixing a level set of a spacetime harmonic function, e.g. $\{t-z=1\}$, we obtain

 Hence $r\simeq t\simeq x^2+y^2=\rho^2$ on this level set.
 Therefore, a function having a decay rate of $r^{-q}$ in the hyperboloidal initial data set has a decay rate of $\rho^{-2q}$ on this level set.
-This is enough to beat the decay rate of $\rho^{-n}$ imposed by the maximum principle.
+Moreover, assuming the function is superharmonic, we conclude that this function is constant by the maximum principle.